 In addition, readings will be assigned from the following three books.
 They will be available for purchase at the PSU University Bookstore and other book sellers.

-Tony Seba, Clean Disruption of Energy and Transpotation, 2014
+- Tony Seba, Clean Disruption of Energy and Transportation, 2014

 For more information, including the current course plan, previous course syllabi, faculty bios, and registration visit the course website.

 If you have further questions, please contact: